guillermodlpa/kikiricoin-website/README.md

 🚧 Work in progress 🚧

-Website for the KikiriCoin smart contracts.
+Website for presenting the KikiriCoin token and interact with its faucet smart contract.

 ---